Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 Literal meaning: To be as crazy as a goat

-Even if you’re convinced that goats are crazy, this one is easy to understand.
-It’s a simple, yet funny Spanish phrase used to describe a person as crazy, stupid, or out of their mind.
+Even if you’re not convinced that goats are crazy, this expression is easy to understand.
+It’s a simple yet funny Spanish phrase used to describe a person as crazy, stupid, or out of their mind.

-• He is thinking about climbing Mount Everest, but he has no experience with it, he’s nuts! – Él está pensando en subir El Monte Everest pero no tiene ninguna experiencia, está loco como una cabra.
+• He’s thinking about climbing Mount Everest, but he has no experience.
+He’s nuts! – Él está pensando en subir El Monte Everest pero no tiene ninguna experiencia, está loco como una cabra.

 Literal meaning: To throw the dogs at somebody

-A phrase used to express the action of flirting or making your romantic interest to someone obvious.
+“Throwing to dogs at someone” expresses the action of being over-the-top flirtatious, or making a romantic interest in someone very obvious.

 26. Dar (la) lata

-• Jessica’s sister always bothers her, saying the same thing over and over again – La hermana de Jessica siempre le da lata, diciendo lo mismo una y otra vez
+• Jessica’s sister always drones on, saying the same thing over and over again. – La hermana de Jessica siempre le da lata, diciendo lo mismo una y otra vez.

 Get our FREE 7-day email course, Shortcut to Conversational